EMMANUELKUS/My-website/pages/about.md

 - Music :musical_note:
 - Learning :book:

-These are how I live my life.
+These is how I live my life.

 ```mermaid
 pie